vd-wro/VD26/docs/08_ultrasonic_distance_sensing.md

 ## 8.1 Ultrasonic Sensors for Distance Detection

 While the PixyCam handles vision-based object recognition, **Ultrasonic Sensors** provide critical real-time distance measurements to nearby walls.
 These sensors complement the vision system by offering accurate proximity data.
-Particularly, they are used for recentering and initial path direction determination.
+Particularly, they are used for recentering and avoiding collisions.

 ### Hardware Definitions